 - Weak renewal or retention economics

-A Fractional CFO shines light on profitability by customer, product, channel, or location—so you stop rewarding what’s unprofitable and start doubling down on what works.
+A Fractional CFO shines light on profitability by customer, product, channel, or location—so you stop rewarding what’s unprofitable and start doubling down on what works, particularly in fractional CFO services for service businesses where understanding delivery economics is critical.

 This is often where the “everything changes” moment happens: leaders realize they can grow faster by improving profit structure, not just selling more.